DafiaAnjum/DafiaAnjum/README.md

 I'm open to collaborations on cool projects, let's team up and create something awesome!

 ## 🤔 Seeking Help
-while Stuck in the coding cosmos, I'd appreciate some guidance from the tech nerds out here!
+While Stuck in the coding cosmos, I'd appreciate some guidance from the tech nerds out here!

 ##  Ask Me About
 Curious about coding, tech trends, music or anything else?
 Ask away!